-• Students are given the assignment to research their own insurance coverage of occupational therapy, write a professional letter to advocate the occupational therapy profession and attention to professional writing.

-- Students review various scenarios of ethical dilemmas and breakdown the details of the situation and how to handle ethical dilemmas' if they occur. - Students develop social awareness that cultural diversity can affect ethical dilemma situations and how to handle the ethical dilemma professionally.
+- Students are given the assignment to create professional literature to advocate for the occupational therapy profession and attention to professional writing. - Students review various scenarios of ethical dilemmas and breakdown the details of the situation and how to handle ethical dilemmas' if they occur. - Students develop social awareness that cultural diversity can affect ethical dilemma situations and how to handle the ethical dilemma professionally. - Students learn, apply and analyze the AOTA Code of Ethics and apply it to various ethical dilemmas.